Satish Chander Dhawan Government College

-Satish Chander Dhawan Government College, formally S.C.D.
+Satish Chander Dhawan Government College, commonly referred to as S.C.D.
 Government College, Ludhiana, formerly Imperial College, Ludhiana and Government College for Boys, Ludhiana, is an educational institution located in Ludhiana, Punjab, India.
 The college offers various courses in Humanities, Commerce and Science for graduation and post graduation level studies.

 History

 S.C.D.
-Government College was established in 1920 as Imperial College, Ludhiana and was later renamed Government College for Boys, Ludhiana.
-In 1976 it was renamed S.C.D.
-Government College by the Government of Punjab after Satish Dhawan, an alumnus of the college.
+Government College was established in 1920 as Imperial College.
+Early Classes were conducted in Barracks of World War I.